Skip to main content

 Research Integrity training for all staff and students is mandatory for all carrying out research within the university.
 Training is provided by way of an online course offered by Epigeum; promoting the responsible conduct of research in the research community.
 The university has gained access to this service through the Technological Higher Education Association (THEA) which is running a national pilot scheme to provide such services to all institutes across the sector.

 The Epigeum course includes a robust certification framework based on key learner outcomes.
 The assessment is delivered using randomly selected questions to ensure learners can demonstrate knowledge across the breadth of the course before being awarded a certificate of course completion.
 All active researchers in the university are requested to undertake this training.
-If you are interested in undergoing the training programme, please contact the Research Integrity Officer who will be able to assist you with access to the online course.
+This certificate should be retained in case of audit.

 You can register your interest in participating in the Epigeum research Integrity training by signing up via our online form